 The application for a work permit must be made by the employer to the French Foreign Labor Office, as well as the Regional Directorate of Enterprise, Competition, Consumer Affairs, Labor, and Employment.

 Apprenticeship training combines theory and practice throughout the academic year.

-The apprentice is paid, which allows him/her to finance his/her studies.
+The apprentice is remunerated, which allows him/her to finance his/her studies.
 He/she maintains the status of student, with its advantages, while working as an employee in the company.

 This path has the advantage of facilitating the professional integration of students.
 An apprentice has a good chance of being hired at the end of his or her contract.
 At the end of his/her apprenticeship, the student also benefits from the significant professional experience he/she has gained.

 The cost of this training is borne by the employer and the government of the Alsace Region of France.
 The apprentice does not pay any specific fees and is also exempt from the training registration fee.

 Apprentice’s presence in a company and at the university

 In the first semester, apprentices begin their training with a three-week computer refresher course.
 Thereafter, students attend classes at the University for the first three days of the week, after which they spend two days working in their host companies.

 In the second semester, students spend three days in their host company, followed by two days of class at the University.
 Companies can thus offer students longer and, therefore, more experience-rich assignments than those acquired during a conventional internship.
 This training is beneficial for students, the host company, and University.

 During the entire course period from September to mid-June, students work in their host companies every day of the week: a full day and four half-days of work per week.
 Distance learning courses takes place four times a week, from 15:00 onwards.
 Three times a year, students could attend an on-campus meeting in Strasbourg.
 These three-day sessions take place in October, March, and June.